karansikka1/Foodx/README.md

 ## Terms of Use
-KARAN: please check these based on the hosting platform of dataset and get it reviewed by Ajay as well.
-I used the same as iNaturalist

 By downloading this dataset you agree to the following terms:

 * You will use the data only for non-commercial research and educational purposes.